Lanchang: Attractions

+The Kuala Gandah Elephant Conservation Centre is situated in Kampung Orang Asli Sungai Enggang, in Kampung Bolok Hulu.
+This is considered the main attraction of this town.

-The Asian Elephant, Elephus maximus ongkili is listed as an endangered species.
-According to the UNEP there are only about 1,000 wild Asian elephants left on the Malay peninsula.
+As the name suggests, it is an Asian elephant (Elephas maximus) sanctuary, which is listed as endangered, as according to the UNEP there are only about 1,000 wild Asian elephants left on the Malay peninsula.
 The rapid development phase in Malaysia has effects on the elephants.
 Unused land and forest became a much sought after commodity.
 As agricultural development rapidly encroached into these areas, the elephants' natural and ancestral foraging ground shrunk smaller and smaller.
 Consequently, some of these elephants began to forage in new farm areas and plantations.

 An effort by the Department of Wildlife and National Parks was the setting up of an elephant translocation unit in 1974 to track down, capture and then release these elephants into larger and safer forest reserves throughout the Peninsula.